wakkihaya/neurotechjp/src/md/en/blog/yang-neurosky.md

 A special thanks to Stanley Yang, the founder of NeuroSky, for interviewing with us about NeuroSky, their history, strategy, and future.

-Just as NeuroSky had a lot of trouble getting people to recognize the BCI when it was first launched, it is essential to train the market to provide people with technology that was thought to be unfeasible.
+Just as NeuroSky had a lot of trouble getting people to recognize the BCI when it was first launched, it is essential to train the market to provide people with technology that was once thought to be unfeasible.
 These lessons may be applicable beyond Neurotech, for social implementation of the latest technology in many other fields.